ckan/extensions.ckan.org/extensions/harvest.md

       - create new harvest source

     harvester rmsource {id}
-      - remove (inactivate) a harvester source
+      - remove (deactivate) a harvester source, whilst leaving any related datasets, jobs and objects

+    harvester clearsource {id}
+      - clears all datasets, jobs and objects related to a harvest source, but keeps the source itself

     harvester sources [all]
       - lists harvest sources